YenyuHuang/GHCOSD/README.md

-## Portal (Python/Django)
+## Peace Corps Sexual Assault App (Android and iOS)
 Systers GHCOSD Mentor: Ana Balica

 #### Project Description:
-The portal project is Systers community portal created to help Systers community leaders organize, inform and engage their communities.
-The application was built on Python/Django framework.
-We are in the process of adding integrating Volunteer Management and meetup features so that leaders can manage volunteers, organize meetups and engage their members through social media.
+Peace Corps is committed to providing a compassionate and supportive response to all Volunteers who have been sexually assaulted.
+To that end, the Peace Corps makes the following commitment to our Volunteers who are victims of sexual assault.

+This project is to support thsi initiative by creating a mobile app that PCVs can readily have accessible to report or gain information on Peace Corps Safety and Security procedures.

+The mobile application will be developed in both Android and iOS platforms.

-Skills desired or want to learn: Python3, Django, HTML, CSS
+Skills desired or want to learn: Android or iOS

 #### Environment Setup: